apache/spark/docs/structured-streaming-state-data-source.md

 Users can read an instance of state store, which is matched to a single stateful operator in most cases.
 This means, users can expect that they can read the entire key-value pairs in the state for a single stateful operator.

 Note that there could be an exception, e.g. stream-stream join, which leverages multiple state store instances internally.
-The data source abstracts the internal representation away from users and provide the users friendly approach to read the state.
+The data source abstracts the internal representation away from users and provides a user-friendly approach to read the state.
 See the section for stream-stream join for more details.

 ### Creating a State store for Batch Queries (all defaults)